TourmalineCore/to-dos-api-cpp/docs/technologies.md

 - It has a less mature ecosystem and less integration with IDEs than **CMake**.
 - More suitable for experiments or PET projects.
+- Integration with package managers is less common.
+- **Meson** has less configuration flexibility, and the larger the project gets, the more the meson project loses flexibility.

 ### Practical Considerations